simeonpashley/simeonpashley.github.io/_posts/2010-07-19-how-to-make-documents-work-for-your-team.md

-If you really do have to have a big doc and you want to make it quick to flick through, put a navigation bar at the bottom of the page, with the appropriate section highlighted to show where you are (this is a five minute job if you use Word’s section tools and put it in the footer).
+If you really do have to have a big doc and you want to make it quick to flick through, put a navigation bar at the bottom of the page, with the appropriate section highlighted to show where you are (this is a five minute job if you use Word's section tools and put it in the footer).
 That way you can thumb through the doc flickbook style and stop when you see what you want.
 For extra points, make it actually operate like a navigation bar on a website and skip you to the start of each section if